Abode vs. Nest Secure vs. Ring Alarm Home SecurityBy - 07/22/2018

 |Cost of 3-Years Cellular Backup||$180||$360||$360|

 All that said, the biggest flaw with price is that purchasing Nest’s multi-purpose sensors may be forcing you to purchase more equipment than you need.
 Most homes don’t need three motion sensors, especially if the sensors have a decent range.
 Remember, Nest’s motion detectors only detect movement within a 10-foot range, the abode motion sensor has a 120° field of view and can detect motion within a 34-foot range so you would need at least two Nest motion-enabled devices for every one abode motion sensor.
-Ring lists their motion sensor’s range as 250 feet, but I question their definition of range.
-In this case, they might be talking about communication to the Base Station and not the range of detection.
+Ring’s motion sensor’s range is unlisted, but I tested it at 35 feet, and it worked perfectly.

 Q: If you subscribe to Nest Secure’s professional monitoring plan, will you get a discount on Nest Aware?